EduKav1813/my-elasticsearch/README.md

    For simplicity, only one type of search will be available - word match, which will return documents with the closest word match, where longer words have more weight.

 	1. The algorithm to handle the search
-	2. Search across all documents.
-	3. Search across a specific document.
+	2. Search across a specific collection.
-	4. Limit query output.
+	3. Limit query output.

 3. CLI interface - the program will be accessed from the cli interface.